intelliriffer/DROPSEQ-SEQUENCER/Readme.md

     1. CC: 115-118 for Ch 1-4
 14. **Instant Update**
     1. CC 109: (0-1) When On (1), Changes Are Applied instantly and Sequence is Regenerated.
 When Off(0) Changes Applied at the end of Current Sequence.
+15. **Clock Control**
+    1. Use External Clock: CC: 100 (0-1)
+        1. When 0 Internal Clock will be used, and also sent out.
+Clock Must be started using Start / Stop CC: 80 (0-1)
+    2. Stop / Start Internal Clock : CC:80 Values (0-1)
+    3. BPM1: CC:39 Values (30-127)
+    4. BPM2: CC:40 Values (0-127)
+    5. Internal Clock BPM is Set to Values of BPM1 + BPM2
+       1. So if BPM1 = 100 and BPM 2 = 40, The Actual BPM becomes: 140